3,4-Methylenedioxyamphetamine: Society and culture

 MDA as prepared for recreational use.

 Names

 When MDA was under development as a potential pharmaceutical drug, it was given the International Nonproprietary Name (INN) of tenamfetamine.

 Legal status

 Australia

 MDA is schedule 9 prohibited substance under the Poisons Standards.
 A schedule 9 substance is listed as a "Substances which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of Commonwealth and/or State or Territory Health Authorities."

+Canada

+MDA is a Schedule I controlled substance in Canada.

+European Union

+MDA is individually classified by countries in the European Union, but generally the countries follow the Convention on Psychotropic Substances.

 United States

-MDA is a Schedule I controlled substance in the US.
+MDA is a Schedule I controlled substance in the United States.

 Research

 MDA has been studied in entactogen-assisted psychotherapy.